openvinotoolkit/openvino/docs/dev/conditional_compilation.md

 However, conditional compilation has a significant drawback - **the resulting OpenVINO Runtime will work only with a limited set of models and devices.**

+There are 2 modes for different conditional compilation build stages: `SELECTIVE_BUILD_ANALYZER` and `SELECTIVE_BUILD`.

+`SELECTIVE_BUILD_ANALYZER` enables analyzed mode for annotated code regions, when this process completes, a new C++ header file will be created which contains all macros definition for enabling active code regions, and this header file will be referenced by SELECTIVE_BUILD mode.
+This mode will be enabled when build OpenVINO with options `-DSELECTIVE_BUILD=COLLECT -DENABLE_PROFILING_ITT=ON`

+`SELECTIVE_BUILD` excludes all annotated inactive code region to be compiled, which has been profiled/analyzed in SELECTIVE_BUILD_ANALYZER mode, so as to generate final optimized binaries without inactive code.
+It can be enabled when build OpenVINO with option `-DSELECTIVE_BUILD=ON -DENABLE_PROFILING_ITT=OFF  -DSELECTIVE_BUILD_STAT=<cc_data.csv>`

+Note: If above options are not enabled, conditional compilation will be OFF and default behavior is kept, all features of OpenVINO are enabled.
+You can ignore `SELECTIVE_BUILD` or set option `-DSELECTIVE_BUILD=OFF`

 ### Setup environment

 To take advantage of conditional compilation, install the following tools: